 What's On: Deepavali Open Houses and Events

 Performances, Hands-On Trials and Japanese Cultural Activities: Why the Japanese Calligraphy Exhibition in Singapore (20 to 25 Oct) Is More Than Your Usual Art Exhibition

 Here, you can view detailed wax figures of both the Allies and the Japanese on opposite sides of the room.

 The final section of the Surrender Chambers deals with World War 2’s aftermath and includes a wall where visitors can leave a message for peace.

 Enhancing the Visitor Experience

-The enhancements to the Surrender Chambers is intended to refresh and update the 30-year old exhibition.
+The enhancements to the Surrender Chambers are intended to refresh and update the 30-year old exhibition.

 While we appreciate its use of lighting, graphics and video to bring events from history to life, it did feel that the timing for the tour could be further fine-tuned.